 - If you don’t have a 15” circular grill, you’ll have to trim it anyway

-Although there’s no actual copper in these mats, we’re not convinced that copper is more than a gimmick, anyway.
+Although these mats are not pure copper, none are!
+And we’re not convinced that copper is more than a gimmick, anyway.

 - 60-day money-back guarantee